danicat/aida/README.md

 *   Python 3.12+
 *   `git`
-*   **Ollama** running locally with `gemma3:27b` pulled (for the main agent).
+*   **Ollama** running locally.
 *   `osquery` installed on the host system (for executing actual queries).

 ## Quick Setup

-We provide a setup script to automate the entire initialization process, including installing dependencies, fetching data, downloading the embedding model, and building the RAG database.
+We provide a setup script to automate the entire initialization process, including installing dependencies, fetching data, downloading the embedding model, pulling the LLM, and building the RAG database.

 ```bash
 ./setup.sh